FAULT FINDING GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 3The elimination method disconnects items one by one until the fault disappears.
-Best used when the fault is likely in a load (appliance or accessory) rather than the fixed wiring.
+4. 04The elimination method disconnects items one at a time until the fault disappears.
+Best when the fault is likely to sit in a load or accessory rather than in the fixed wiring.

 01 · Fault Finding Guide

-Electrical fault finding is as much a mental process as a physical one.
-The most common mistake is to grab a test instrument and start measuring without a clear plan — this approach generates data without insight, takes longer, and risks missing the actual fault while appearing active.
-A systematic methodology ensures that each test provides information that narrows the possibilities, and that the correct fault is identified efficiently.
+The most common mistake is to grab a test instrument and start measuring without a plan.
+That generates data without insight, takes longer, and risks missing the actual fault while looking busy.
+A systematic sequence makes each test narrow the possibilities rather than simply add another reading.

-Good fault finding methodology also underpins safe working.
-Rushing to test without first gathering information increases the risk of working on the wrong circuit, using the wrong test range, or missing a hazard that was visible during visual inspection.
-The sequence — gather, inspect, test, diagnose, fix, verify — is designed to maximise safety as well as efficiency.
+The order also underpins safe working.
+Testing before gathering information increases the risk of working on the wrong circuit, selecting the wrong test range, or missing a hazard that a visual inspection would have caught in seconds.

 Free download